unibuc-cs/AIForProfilingHumans/Readme.md

-# Adaptive questionnaire design using various types of AI agents for people profiling
+# Adaptive questionnaire design using AI agents for people profiling

 This is a tool for automatic profiling and clustering of persons by conducting interviews.